colinbate/svelte-ts-tailwind-template/README.md

 > This repo is now using `main` as the default branch.
-# Svelte + TS + Tailwind 2.2 app
+# Svelte + TS + Tailwind 3.0 app

 This is a project template for [Svelte](https://svelte.dev) apps.
 It lives at https://github.com/colinbate/svelte-ts-tailwind-template and is based on the official Svelte template with TypeScript pre-enabled and Tailwind CSS configured.
-Uses Tailwind CSS 2.2.15 with the JIT compiler enabled. **The JIT feature is in preview and not tied to SemVer, so I've set it to 2.2.15 specifically.**
+Uses Tailwind CSS 3.0, which now uses the JIT compiler by default.

 > Note that this isn't a SvelteKit app, this is a vanilla Svelte template with the above mentioned technologies pre-installed.

-> ## Important
-> The build/watch machanism has changed in TailwindCSS 2.2 and as such it does not work properly with Rollup.
-I've fixed it, but in order to not break it, do not include a glob in the Tailwind purge config that targets the `public` folder.

 To create a new project based on this template using [degit](https://github.com/Rich-Harris/degit):